YvanSeth/scd40-rusty-pi/README.md

-# Meat-Pi
+# scd40-rusty-pi

-A project to monitor meat and oven cooking temperatuers using probe thermometers.
+A Raspberry Pi Pico W implementation of a SCD40 based CO2 PPM monitor, it has a web interface where the current values can be viewed.
+This is designed to work with an I2C SCD40 module.

+***This is a work in progress.***

 ## License

-Meat-Pi is licensed under either of
+`scd40-rusty-pi` is licensed under either of

 - Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE) or
   <http://www.apache.org/licenses/LICENSE-2.0>)